 Highlighting the importance and value of recruiting the best candidates for C-suites, this guide on CHRO leaders shares a deep dive into the following topics (simply click on a title or phrase to jump to any section).

 The role of chief human resources officer isn’t a cookie-cutter position that looks exactly the same from business to business.
 No — instead, CHROs can have different responsibilities, with unique skills and experience needed to fit a given role.

 Nevertheless, the CHRO tends to be the key leader of a company’s talent objectives and agenda, devising and overseeing plans while providing guidance, reporting to the CEO, overseeing day-to-day HR operations, and keeping a keen eye on administration, compliance, and other issues.

-Along with being a crucial advisor to the CEO, today’s CHRO typically works closely with other executives, including CFOs, CTOs, and CAOs, to support, refine, and at times transform employee activities in an effort to fuel greater success.
+Along with being a crucial advisor to the CEO, today’s CHRO typically works closely with other executives, including CFOs, CTOs, CAOs, and Chief People Officers (CPOs), to support, refine, and at times transform employee activities in an effort to fuel greater success.

 Consequently, modern CHROs are often charged with cultivating and advancing company culture, overseeing DEI initiatives, training and upskilling staff, recruiting and retaining talent, and helping organizations stay on track to achieve their bigger-picture objectives.
 That’s why finding the right candidate to fill the CHRO role is more crucial than ever before.

 CHROs can find themselves on all sides of the interview process — including interviewing for the role of chief human resources officer at a company or overseeing the interviews of executives or other staff at a company.
 Beyond that, CHROs may participate in other executive interviews while screening talent for skills, company culture fit, and other industry- or organization-specific needs.